 Anniversaries become the celebration of that initial union whether you are married or not.
 Russell and I had meetaversaries (the date we met) every month up until we were married and then our anniversaries were yearly.
 Our meetaversaries became our Date Nights and we would celebrate in a unique way each month.
 When my turn came around I would plan Dates around a letter of the alphabet.
 I loved creating fun and unique adventures for us to do and Russell looked forward to my Date Nights well ahead of time.

 Having something to look forward to gives you another reason to move through your daily routine.
 Date Nights should be pre planned and scheduled onto your calendar and should never be cancelled unless there is an alien invasion, and if there is, invite them along too.
 The more the merrier.

-Recently we celebrated our 2nd anniversary of owning Romantic Gestures and this week Russell and I celebrate our 5th Wedding Anniversary so I thought I would share with you the vows I gave to Russell on our Wedding Day.
+We celebrated our 2nd anniversary of owning Romantic Gestures in 2016 and it was the same year we celebrated our 5th Wedding Anniversary so I thought I would share with you the vows I gave to Russell on our Wedding Day.
 Here they are:

 I cannot promise you a life of sunshine,

 I cannot promise you riches, wealth or gold,

 I cannot promise you an easy pathway that leads from change or growing old.

 But I can promise all my hearts devotion, a smile to chase away the tears of sorrow, a love that’s ever true and ever growing, a hand to hold in yours through each tomorrow.

 I promise to love, honour, be faithful to, clean and cook for, stand beside and salute to, for by our actions we are known.
 (He is a soldier and yes I did salute him.)

 I love you Russell, not only for what you have made of yourself but for what you are making of me.